survivejs/react-book/README.md

 <img align="right" width="255" height="329" src="manuscript/images/title_page_small.png" />

 > **IMPORTANT!** If you want to support the development of this book, you can [purchase a copy at Leanpub](https://leanpub.com/survivejs_webpack).
-Feedback is valuable as well.
+There's also [a paperback available through Amazon](http://www.amazon.com/SurviveJS-Webpack-React-apprentice-master/dp/152391050X/).

 Webpack, a module bundler, solves a significant problem for web developers.
 It can be daunting to learn but once you grok it, life gets easier.
 Same goes for React, a JavaScript library for building UIs.
 This book shows you how to build a little Kanban application using these technologies.
 During the process you will learn the basics and will be able to take the skills to your own projects.